bernardo-heberle/aarhus_tnu_nanopore_analysis/README.md

 Learn more about NextFlow: https://www.nextflow.io/docs/latest/index.html

+Many other NextFlow pipelines for all kinds of data analysis in the nfcore community: https://nf-co.re/pipelines/ - https://nf-co.re/

 A different pipeline made by me to analyze RNAseq/cDNAseq Nanopore Data: https://github.com/UK-SBCoA-EbbertLab/cDNA_pipeline

 Other things that will help you become a better bioinformatician and data analyst: